Ustrasana Yoga (Camel Pose) For Beginners - How To Do & Benefits?

 Also Read: 11 Amazing Benefits of Chakrasana (The Wheel Pose)

-While Ustrasana is beneficial for many, certain individuals should avoid ustrasan yoga pose:
+While Ustrasana is beneficial for many, certain individuals should avoid this yoga pose:

-• Those with recent neck or back injuries should avoid Ustrasana or practice it under the guidance of a qualified yoga instructor.
+• Those with recent neck or back injuries should avoid this pose or practice it under the guidance of a qualified yoga instructor, as improper alignment can strain the cervical spine.

 • Individuals with high or low blood pressure